Death of Jaryd Atadero: Initial search

+An extensive search for Jaryd Atadero took place, but the search itself was hindered by multiple difficulties, including a building media frenzy.
+Furthermore, the helicopter used in the search for Jaryd crashed, severely injuring the team on-board and destroying the helicopter itself.
+Searchers combed river banks and up steep slopes.
+Dive teams peered into small pools left in the narrow, slow-moving river.
+A plane made passes overhead, but was unable to locate Jaryd.
+"It became a tornado, a hurricane, the biggest storm in all of our lives," Allyn Atadero stated.
+"I was critical of them at the time because when you are in a survival situation, you want everything that can be done to be done, and at times I thought there was so much more they could have done."
+With no sign of the boy appearing, the search gradually ended, and the case went cold.

 Larimer County Sheriff Justin Smith was a sergeant with the department during the search, and recalled the intensity of media sensationalism surrounding Jaryd's disappearance.
 TV trucks and newspaper reporters compared the case to the death of local glitz pageant winner JonBenét Ramsey, another Colorado-based child cold case.
 "I remember from moment one that second day, we quickly realized what we were up against," Smith said.We had searchers down who they were bringing out on stretchers, we had a missing kid overnight, we had the Air Force closing off the crash site.
 Emotionally it was overwhelming, and you could see it in the eyes of everybody involved.
 TV satellite trucks, 17 at one time, lined up along Colorado Highway 14 with anchors in fur coats walking around and anybody and everybody calling us for information.
 Psychics professed to know where searchers could find Jaryd.
 A bare-footed man with a donkey showed up at the search site, ready to track [Jaryd] down.
 An American Indian came to perform a ritual, asking the mountain to give up the boy.

-Searchers combed river banks and up steep slopes.
-Dive teams peered into small pools left in the narrow, slow-moving river.
-A plane made passes overhead, but was unable to locate Jaryd.
-"It became a tornado, a hurricane, the biggest storm in all of our lives," Allyn Atadero stated.
-"I was critical of them at the time because when you are in a survival situation, you want everything that can be done to be done, and at times I thought there was so much more they could have done."
-With no sign of the boy appearing, the search gradually ended, and the case went cold.